 Along with radiating pain, you might also experience numbness or a tingling “pins and needles” feeling in your arms, hands, or fingers.
 This happens for the same reason pain travels down your arm: a degenerated disc is pressing on a nerve.
 This pressure can interfere with the nerve’s signals, leading to these strange sensations.
 You might notice that your fingers feel numb, making it hard to type or button a shirt, or you might get that tingly feeling without any obvious cause.
 While it can be easy to dismiss, this altered sensation is your body’s way of telling you that a nerve is in distress and it’s time to get it checked out.

-Weakness in Your Arms or Hands
+Feeling Weakness in Your Arms or Hands?

 If nerve compression becomes more significant, you may start to notice weakness in your arms or hands.
 This can be a more alarming symptom.
 You might find yourself dropping things more often, struggling to open a jar, or noticing that your grip strength just isn’t what it used to be.
 In some cases, this weakness can affect your coordination and fine motor skills.
 If the spinal cord itself is being compressed, you might even experience issues with balance or walking.
 These symptoms are a sign that the nerve irritation is progressing, and it’s important to seek a professional evaluation to prevent further issues and find the right treatment plan.